toakleaf/wardrobe-weather/README.md

 ## Sunday 6:30 pm

 Started coding in vue app.
 Decided that because there are so many different SVG groups, I will break SVG up as if it were a bunch of html and componentize all of the groups so they can be loaded dynamically based on props passed into main component.

+## Sunday 7:15 pm

+Breaking up that SVG into components was incredibly repetitive and took about 45 minutes.
+Taking another short break now.